niravdsouza/Course-1/Syllabus.md

 ### Workshops

 Workshops are have required attendance and are vital to the course.
-During a workshop, you'll be guided in using tools and building specific functionality which you will later use for homeworks and project miles.
-During the semester, 3 workshops will be randomly selected for attendance.
+During a workshop, you'll be guided in using tools and building specific functionality which you will later use for homeworks and project milestones.
+During the semester, workshops will be randomly selected for attendance.

 * 1 missed workshop, workshop grade = 4
 * 2 missed workshops, workshop grade = 2
 * 3 missed workshops, workshop grade = 0

+### Class Activities

+In lecture, in class activities may be requested of students.
+Students are required to complete these activities in class.
+Failure to attend class for these activities will result in the following grades:

+* 1 missed class activity, class activity grade = 4
+* 2 missed class activity, class activity grade = 2
+* 3 missed class activity, class activity grade = 0

 ### Project